 What is Acceptance and Commitment Therapy (ACT)?

-ACT holds that rather than insisting on getting rid of all negative thoughts and feelings, we ‘accept’ that these are a part of the human condition.
+ACT is a mindfulness-based behavioural thereapy that holds the belief that rather than insisting on getting rid of all negative thoughts and feelings, we ‘accept’ that these are a part of the human condition.
 It draws on mindfulness strategies to help us change our relationship to, and even ‘make room’ for difficult thoughts and feelings.

 ACT doesn’t stop with accepting – a second key aspect is commitment; commitment to taking action so that we live by our own values whatever these may be.
 Our values (e.g. honesty, kindness, openness, determination, patience) are like the direction we want to continue to head in.
 It’s important that we know what our own unique values are, and that we strive to live by them as we know that the larger the gap between the way we live our lives and our values, the more we will struggle with accepting ourselves.

 The Principles of Acceptance and Commitment Therapy (ACT)

 There are 6 key principles of ACT.
 Working in conjunction with one-another, these all work towards the goal of being able to handle negative thoughts and experiences making room for psychological flexibility more positivity in our outlook.
 The principles are: